sveld03/natHacksOhioRizzlers/natHacksOhioRizzlersTruthElicitor/README.md

 ### General Setup

-1. The subject will begin alone in a room and will have access to 3 **safes**.
-Each safe will contain a distinct object and corresponds to a distinct **buttons**.

-2. The subject will **steal** an item from one of the safes and hide it on their person or put it in a nearby bag of their own.
+1. The subject plays the role of a convicted criminal.
+We know they had an accomplice, and we have narrowed the search down to **10 suspects**.

+2. The subject will be presented with 10 pieces of paper face down.
+Each piece of paper has a different face on it.
+The subject will choose one of these 10 images, such that only they know which image they have chosen.
+This will be the face of their accomplice.

+3. To properly assume their role, the subject will be briefed on their relationship with their accomplice, so as to generate an emotional association with the image of their accomplice.

-3. The 3 safes will be set aside (todo: test in sight setting vs out of sight setting).
+4. The 3 safes will be set aside (todo: test in sight setting vs out of sight setting).

-4. The subject will then engage with the Truth Elicitor by looking at the **GUI** while pressing the correseponding **buttons**.
+5. The subject will then engage with the Truth Elicitor by looking at the **GUI** while pressing the correseponding **buttons**.

 ##### Blue Safe
 - contains a blue, rectangular credit card